In order to read your website’s source code, right-click “view page source” or press

 The first step in viewing your source code is by opening a web browser of choice and going to the webpage you want to read.
 Below are the commands to open source code viewing.

-- Chrome – CTRL + U. Or you can select the hamburger menu in the right-hand corner, clicking on “Tools,” and select “View Source.”
+CTRL+U. Or you can select the dropdown menu (hamburger) in the right-hand corner, clicking on “Tools,” and select “View Source.”

-- Safari – Option+Command+U. Or right-click on the webpage and select “Show Page Source.”
+Option+Command+U. Or right-click on the webpage and select “Show Page Source.”
 Ensure you have developer tools enabled in Preferences.
+This will activate the develop menu in Safari.

-- Chrome – Option+Command+U. Or right-click on the page and select “View Page Source.”
-You can also navigate to “View” in the menu and then click on “Developer” and pressing “View Source.”
+Option+Command+U. Or right-click on the page and select “View Page Source.”
+You can also navigate to “View” in the menu bar and then click on “Developer” and pressing “View Source.”

 What to look for in the Source Code: